Quartz/wp-graphql-set-query/README.md

 # WPGraphQL Set Query

+This is an *experimental* plugin that could be useful as an exposition on how to extend [WPGraphQL][wp-graphql] to support custom logic.
+It probably doesn't make sense to use this directly.

 This plugin extends [WPGraphQL][wp-graphql] to allow queries for ordered "sets" of posts that are defined by custom logic.
 For example, you may have a list of post IDs in an option, or you many want to identify posts using data from a